-Relevant documentation standards include the information presented in section V.G of this document.
+Relevant documentation standards include the information presented in section V.G. of this document.

-Individuals and families should be assessed with the CARES Housing Crisis Triage offered at an Access site.
-After screening for eligibility based on funder criteria and agency capacity (availability of funding to assess new households), households will be referred to the appropriate resources based on their vulnerability outcome (i.e., shelter, prevention/diversion, or mainstream resources).
+Individuals and families should be assessed using the CARES Housing Crisis Triage offered at an Access site.
+After screening for eligibility based on funder criteria and agency capacity (availability of funding to assess new households), households will be referred to the appropriate resources based on their vulnerability outcome (e.g., shelter, prevention/diversion, or mainstream resources).
 When appropriate, based on the individual's needs and wishes, the provision of or referral to homeless prevention or rapid rehousing services, or other available housing programs offered through the ND CoC that can quickly assist individuals to maintain or obtain safe, permanent housing, shall be prioritized over the provision of emergency shelter services.

-- 1. Short-term rental assistance up to three months of rent or medium-term rental assistance for more than 3 months of rent but not more than 24 months. - a.
-Minimum standards for determining how long a particular program participant shall be provided with rental assistance and whether and how the amount of that assistance shall be adjusted over time are: - Participants received approval for the minimum amount of financial assistance necessary to prevent homelessness.
-Documentation of financial need shall be kept in the participant's file for each month of financial assistance received.
-Participants shall not be approved for more rental assistance than can be justified given their income and expenses at a given time. - 2.
+- 1. Short-term (up to three months) or medium-term rental assistance (4-24 months). - a.
+Minimum standards for determining how long a program participant shall be provided with rental assistance and whether and how the amount of that assistance shall be adjusted over time are: - Participants received approval for the minimum amount of financial assistance necessary to prevent homelessness. - Documentation of financial need shall be kept in the participant's file for each month of financial assistance received. - Participants shall not be approved for more rental assistance than can be justified, given their income and expenses at a given time. - 2.
 Agencies cannot set organizational maximums or minimums but must rely on the ESG Interim Rules and Regulations to determine household eligibility. - 3.
 Payment of rental arrears for up to six months of rent in arrears, including any late fees. - 4.
 Security deposits.
-ESG funds may pay for a security deposit that is equal to no more than 2 months' rent - 5.
+ESG funds may pay for a security deposit equal to no more than two months' rent. - 5.
 Last month's rent.
-Must not exceed 1 month's rent and must be included in calculating the program participant's total rental assistance, which cannot exceed 24 months during any 3-year period. - 6.
-Housing stability case management cannot exceed 30 days during the period the program participant is seeking permanent housing and cannot exceed 24 months during the period the program participant is living in permanent housing. - Participant contribution: Minimum standards for determining what percentage or amount of rent and utilities costs each program participant shall pay while receiving homelessness prevention: - a.
-Participant's income shall be verified prior to approval for initial and additional financial assistance.
-Documentation of the participant's income and expenses, including how the participant is contributing to housing costs, if at all, shall be maintained in participant's file.
-This file shall also contain a plan to sustain housing following the assistance, including either a plan to increase income or decrease expenses or both.
+This must not exceed one month's rent and must be included in calculating the program participant's total rental assistance, which cannot exceed 24 months during any 3-year period. - 6.
+Housing stability case management cannot exceed 30 days during the period the program participant is seeking permanent housing and cannot exceed 24 months during the period the program participant is living in permanent housing. - 7.
+Participant contribution.
+Minimum standards for determining what percentage or amount of rent and utilities costs each program participant shall pay while receiving homelessness prevention. - a.
+The participant's income shall be verified before initial and additional financial assistance is approved. - b.
+Documentation of the participant's income and expenses, including how the participant contributes to housing costs, shall be maintained in the participant's file.
+This file shall also contain a plan to sustain housing following the assistance, including a plan to increase income, decrease expenses, or both.